bbc/sqs-consumer/README.md

 * `messageAttributeNames` - _Array_ - List of message attributes to retrieve (i.e. `['name', 'address']`).
 * `batchSize` - _Number_ - The number of messages to request from SQS when polling (default `1`).
 This cannot be higher than the AWS limit of 10.
 * `concurrency` - _Number_ - The number of messages (or batches if `handleMessageBatch` is set) to process concurrently.
 This **can** be higher than the `batchSize` limit.
 * `bufferMessages` - _Boolean_ - When enabled, maintains a buffer (up to the `batchSize`) of messages in an internal queue.
 When this option is enabled, the consumer does not need to wait for an entire batch of messages to be processed before moving on to the next one.
-This option is enabled by default when `concurrency` is larger than `batchSize`.
+Enabled by default when `concurrency` is set.
 * `visibilityTimeout` - _Number_ - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
 * `heartbeatInterval` - _Number_ - The interval (in seconds) between requests to extend the message visibility timeout.
 On each heartbeat the visibility is extended by adding `visibilityTimeout` to the number of seconds since the start of the handler function.
 This value must less than `visibilityTimeout`.
 * `terminateVisibilityTimeout` - _Boolean_ - If true, sets the message visibility timeout to 0 after a `processing_error` (defaults to `false`).